-- For 4-storey buildings, existing RM-9 guidelines should be used to guide the form of development. - Alphabet forms (characterized by an articulated frontage often featuring two wings connected by a central core) are encouraged to provide architectural variety. - Development proposals will include required public realm features (i.e., street trees, landscaped setbacks, etc.) See Cambie Corridor Public Realm Plan.
+- Residential buildings will be allowed up to 4 storeys for strata and up to 6 storeys for 100% secured rental - 4- and 6-storey residential buildings will create built form diverisity and support a variety of housing tenures - Incremental and smaller lot development is supported; excessive building widths are strongly discouraged - Alphabet forms (characterized by an articulated frontage often featuring two wings connected by a central core) are encouraged to provide architectural variety, diversity of street frontages, and units with more than one exterior wall - Development proposals will include required public realm features (i.e., street trees, landscaped setbacks, etc.) See Cambie Corridor Public Realm Plan.